 A wireless speaker is a perfect addition for any student, especially for those with music and dance modules.
 Whether you’re in the studio or at home, a wireless speaker will let you rehearse on the go!

 My name is Helen Longman and I’m a freelance presenter.
-I’ve worked for companies such as AO.com, Studio, Oxyfire media and I currently work for 49s.co.uk ( a twice-daily draw, broadcasting to betting shops around the UK and Ireland.)
+I’ve worked for companies such as AO.com, Studio, Oxyfire media and I currently work for 49s.co.uk.

 I studied performing arts at Salford University and graduated with a 2:1 BA HONS degree in 2007.
 My favourite modules were the ones in radio and presenting.
-These modules made me realise that presenting was the profession I wanted to pursue after university.
+These made me realise that presenting was the profession I wanted to pursue after graduation.

-The freelance world can be tricky after university, as you’re not sure where you are one month to the next!!
-That’s also the exciting part!
+Embrace the freedom.
+The freelance world can be tricky after university, as you’re not sure where you are one month to the next, but that’s also the exciting part!